corbtastik/todos-ui/README.md

 ## Run on PAS

 [Pivotal Application Service](https://pivotal.io/platform/pivotal-application-service) is a modern runtime for Java, .NET, Node.js apps and many more, that provides a connected 5-star development to delivery experience.
 PAS provides a cloud agnostic surface for delivering apps, apps such as Spring Boot Microservices...and...wait for it...Single Page Apps :bulb: like those on [todomvc.com](http://todomvc.com/).
-Rarely in computing do we see this level of harmony across multiple application development frameworks and platform.
+Rarely in computing do we see this level of support across multiple application development frameworks in harmony with a platform.
 Its supersonic dev to delivery with only Cloud Native principles as the interface.

 The gist is PAS is great for Frontend Apps built in the latest bits :smile: